Kaiqb/experiment/training/Module 2/Lab1 Instructions.md

 * run your bot locally, interact with your emulator, and catch break points for both events.
   - When breakpoint is caught, you can hover over active elements to view their content.
 Right-click on an element to drill into that element's content.
+  - Example, when user response breakpoint is caught, to see the user input captured by your bot hover over the value:
+    - C# - 'Text' of turnContext.Activity.Text
+    - JS - 'text' of context.activity.text

+* To release captured breakpoint and continue, click green _continue_ arrow towards the top of your IDE screen.

 ## Add a little 'Style' to your Echo Bot
 * Personalize your bot's greeting.